-Credentials: DONA postpartum trained (certification in progress), CLC lactation consultant in training (UC San Diego)
+Credentials: DONA postpartum trained (certification in progress), CLC lactation consultant (ALPP)

 Lexi Tabor (she/her) specializes in supporting the entire family unit, partnering with parents in order to help families feel as rested and confident as possible.
 Her naturally-nurturing personality and a degree in early childhood development led to a 10-year career as a nanny.
 She then expanded her expertise by feeding her educational curiosities in the realm of birth work with numerous trainings and certifications.
 Lexi is most passionate about community care, and fighting for reproductive and social justice, particularly in the queer community.
 Outside of snuggling babies, she enjoys baking, exploring parks around Cleveland, and visiting her sister’s chickens.

-Credentials: Certified Postpartum Doula (Birth Arts International), CLSC (Birth Day Presence), DONA postpartum doula trained (certification in progress with BAI), CBWS in training (certified babywearing educator), infant sleep (Bebo Mia, Durham University Infancy & Sleep Centre, Newborn Care Training Academy)
+Credentials: Certified Postpartum Doula (Birth Arts International), CLSC (Birth Day Presence), CBWS in training (certified babywearing educator), infant sleep training (Bebo Mia, Durham University Infancy & Sleep Centre, Newborn Care Training Academy)

 Brya Johnson (she/her) specializes in BIPOC-focused care, cesarean support and NICU parents.
 She is deeply passionate about reproductive justice and empowered birthing for all!
 Following her own birth, she gained a deeper appreciation for filling in the gaps in postpartum care and support.
 While working with clients, she strives towards reproductive justice, vitality and empowerment through helping them care for their mind, body and spirit.
 She holds a master’s degree in Social Work from Washington University in St. Louis.
 Currently, she is taking an additional doula course and a childbirth education course.